-HOW TO CONSTRUCT a SPLIT SOLE RAKER
+HOW TO CONSTRUCT & SPLIT SOLE RAKER

-- 1. Determine where to erect the Raker Shores and the height of supported wall, and height of Insertion Point. - Temporary shoring may be needed, but most of debris may not need to be removed for Split Sole Raker.
+- Determine where to erect the Raker Shores and the height of supported wall, and height of Insertion Point.
+Temporary shoring may be needed, but most of debris may not - Temporary shoring may be needed, but most of debris may not need to be removed for Split Sole Raker.